RyanJosephMills/LearningJournal/README.md

 # 14/11/2023

 I was having a problem with my door opening and closing.
 What was happening was I would jump over the enemy, pick up the key, and try and open the door; it wouldn't move, and what I didn't realise was that because I had two collisions on my player, it was registering as if the key was picking up the key twice so it was opening and closing the door at the same time.
-So, I had to add some code to the key behaviour script to make it only pick up the key once.
+So, I had to add some code to the key behaviour script to make it pick up the key only once.

 # 21/11/2023

-using some tutorials online I was able to create a title screen for my game with a working play button and a button that could take you to the option menu and then back to the main menu screen
+Using some tutorials online, I created a title screen for my game with a working play button and a button that could take you to the options menu and then back to the main menu screen.

+# 25/11/2023

+I tried to create a pause menu; however, when I did, none of my buttons worked as intended.